 One of the most common examples of the Coriolis effect in action is seen through the deflection of winds on Earth.

-Another example of the Coriolis effect can be demonstrated by looking at a typical playground roundabout.
-If you are standing in the centre of a spinning roundabout (spinning anticlockwise) and attempt to throw a ball, it will appear to curve to the right, when in fact it is travelling in a strait line to anyone watching who is not on the roundabout.
+Coriolis effect animation by Hubi via Wikimedia Commons Another example of the Coriolis effect can be demonstrated by looking at a typical playground roundabout.
+If you are standing in the centre of a spinning roundabout (spinning anticlockwise) and attempt to throw a ball, it will appear to curve to the right, when in fact it is travelling in a straight line to anyone watching who is not on the roundabout.
 This is similar to what happens in the northern hemisphere of the Earth, where winds are deflected to the right.

 This deflection is a major factor in explaining why winds blow anticlockwise around low pressure and clockwise around high pressure in the northern hemisphere and visa versa in the southern hemisphere.
 Without the Coriolis effect air would simply flow directly from areas of high pressure to areas of low pressure.